Gaussian Process Latent Variable Modeling for Few-shot Time Series Forecasting: Methodology

-{\bf Greedy Kernel Search:} As shown in \autoref{fig:kernel_search}(a), assuming a basic kernel set $\mathcal{K}=\{k_1,k_2,k_3,k_4\}$, an operation set $\mathcal{O}=\{+,\times\}$, and a search depth $R =3$, the goal of greedy kernel search is to discover a final kernel $K$.
+{\bf Greedy Kernel Search:} As shown in Fig.~\ref{fig:kernel_search}(a), assuming a basic kernel set $\mathcal{K}=\{k_1,k_2,k_3,k_4\}$, an operation set $\mathcal{O}=\{+,\times\}$, and a search depth $R =3$, the goal of greedy kernel search is to discover a final kernel $K$.
+The detailed procedure is presented in Algorithm~\ref{alg:greedy_kernel_search}.